Green Island, Nebraska: History

 Green Island was first settled by Sabie Strahm, an enterprising Swiss immigrant who squatted there in 1857.
 On March 1, 1862, Strahm obtained 182 acres bordering the river via military warrant.
 Likely because much of this land was lost to the Missouri, Strahm purchased 320 acres via the agricultural scrip process further from the river on November 10, 1868 and platted Strahmburg on this land in 1872.
 It was 6 to 15 above river level, thought to be above flood level.

 Yankton, SD, established in 1858 across the river from Green Island, became a busy river port in the 1860s and 1870s.
 By 1876 a steam-driven ferry operated between Yankton and Green Island, and Stramburg was one of three recorded towns in Cedar County, St. James and St. Helena being the others.

 The 1880 federal census listed 63 people living in Strahmburg, including 13 families, 2 blacksmiths, carpenters and teachers, a shoemaker, steamboater, hotel keeper, minister and merchant, 3 stage drivers, and 4 farmers.
 Among the farmers was Saby Strahm, born in Switzerland, the only inhabitant not born in the U.S. By the time of the 1881 flood, Green Island had 150 inhabitants and Strahmburg had the Green Island post office, about 15 dwellings, a blacksmith shop, a hotel/restaurant, 2 general stores and churches, and a school.
 The school, District 3 organized in 1875, had 67 students in 1880.
 It was called Green Island School until 1928 when it became known as Aten School eventually closing in 1980.

 The first post office on Green Island was Elm Grove established May 1, 1858 on the Nebraska side of the river about one mile west of Yankton.
 It was discontinued October 1, 1868.
 The next post office, called Green Island but located in Strahmburg, was established January 7, 1871 with Saby Strahm as postmaster.
-This post office, wiped out by the 1881 flood, was replaced by Aten June 11, 1882 where it continued until July 3, 1906.
+This post office, wiped out by the 1881 flood, was replaced by Aten on June 11, 1882 where it continued until July 3, 1906.